minasami/ifak/README.md

 ![Individual First-Aid Kit (IFAK)](images/ifak.png)

 **THIS DOES NOT CONSTITUTE MEDICAL ADVICE.
-YOU SHOULD SEEK HELP IMMEDIATELY FROM A MEDICAL PROFESSIONAL**
+IF YOU ARE IN AN EMERGENCY, CONTACT EMERGENCY SERVICES IMMEDIATELY.**

 ## Components